 – information provided by the Bureau of Labor Statistics

 PROGRAM OF STUDY

-The program consists of the six courses listed below, at least four of which must be taken at Assumption College.
+The program consists of the six courses listed below, at least four of which must be taken at Assumption University.

 For information about our graduation rates, the median debt of students who have completed the Paralegal Studies program, and other important information, please visit here.